iossifovlab/gpf/docs/user_management.rst

 +++++++++++++++++++++++

 .. figure:: imgs/add-remove-group-num.png
-   :width: 450px
+   :scale: 50
-   :alt: Interface for sotring groups
+   :alt: Interface for editing user groups
    :align: center

-   Interface for sotring groups
+   Interface for editing user groups

 How to specify permissions for given user?